 8. Increased demand for WFH roles

-As work from home arrangements continue to grow there is a greater demand for work from home roles.
+As remote work arrangements continue to grow there is a greater demand for a remote workforce.
 The remote working movement has increased employee desire to work from home.

 - Employees want to work from home, encouraging employers to advertise more remote working roles.